DanielleMStevens/logseq/pages/A Chromosomal Insertion Toolbox for Promoter Probing, Mutant Complementation, and Pathogenicity Studies in Ralstonia solanacearum.md

 - **Results:**
 	- **Construction of a set of modular vectors for gene integration in the chromosome of R. solanacearum GMI1000.**
 		- In order to stably transform R. solanacearum GMI1000, we selected as a target site nucleotide position 203,337, located in one of the longest intergenic regions in the chromosome (Fig. 1C)
+		- We hypothesized that this was a permissive site because it is devoid of predicted ORF and lies downstream